Nicole, Duchess of Lorraine: Early life

 In the absence of a son, Margherita and Henry attempted to secure the inheritance of Lorraine and Bar for their eldest daughter Nicole.
 Her father had no son and wanted to leave the Duchy of Lorraine to Nicole, but a supposed testament by René II of Lorraine specified that the duchy could not bypass the male lineage.
-However, Henry II's younger brother, Nicole's uncle Francis, Count of Vaudémont, refused Nicole's right by claiming that the Salic law applied in Lorraine.
+However, Francis, Count of Vaudémont (Henry II's younger brother) refused Nicole's right by claiming that the Salic law applied in Lorraine.

-After negotiations with the male heirs, she married Charles IV, Duke of Lorraine, the eldest son of Francis, Count of Vaudémont on 23 May 1621.
+After negotiations with the male heirs, she married Francis' eldest son Charles on 23 May 1621.
 They had no children.

 Duchess regnant of Lorraine

-Her father of Henry II died 31 July 1624.
+Her father Henry II died 31 July 1624.
 She thereby became duchess of Lorraine with the support of her mother.

-In November 1625, Nicole's rights were challenged by her uncle and father-in-law, Francois de Guise, and her cousin-husband.
+In November 1625, Nicole's rights were challenged by her uncle and father-in-law, Francis, and her cousin-husband.
 He made his claim based on the "testament" of Rene II, claimed the duchy.

 Her mother Margherita Gonzaga travelled to the French royal court in Paris and successfully asked Louis XIII of France to send a French army to support her daughters right and duchess regnant of Lorraine.
-When Louis XIII sent an army under Louis de Marillac to the Duchy, however, Francois de Guise managed to win over the support of the States-General of Lorraine, who were afraid of France, and they declared Francis II of Lorraine Duke on 21 November 1625, deposing Nicole; five days later he abdicated in favor of his son, who became Charles IV of Lorraine.
-The latter had managed to remove his wife's power and become Duke in his own right.
+When Louis XIII sent an army under Louis de Marillac to the Duchy, however, Francis managed to win over the support of the States-General of Lorraine, who were afraid of France, and they declared him duke on 21 November 1625, deposing Nicole; five days later he abdicated in favor of his son, who became Charles IV of Lorraine.
+The latter had managed to remove his wife's power and become duke in his own right.

 After this event, France retracted their military support to Margherita Gonzaga and Nicole; Margherita Gonzaga made repeated attempts to secure French support for her daughter, but France was unwilling to engage further, although it did give Margherita support in words.